omrysendik/DCor/README.md

 ## Getting Started
 ### Installation
 - Clone this repository
 - Run synth.m while changing the 'First' flag to 1.
 This will compile everthing required and download the PreTrained CNN for you.
-After running for the first time successfuly, you may change 'First' to 0.
+After running for the first time successfully, you may change 'First' to 0.

 ### Running
 - Change the filename of the desired texture in line 20 of Synth.m.
 For example: